scorpiohw/Ficcon/Harold/忘却梦境/snowflake2.md

-In the distant future, a woman fighter abandons everything to pursue the love of an enemy soldier.
+In the distant future, a young woman abandons everything to pursue the love of an enemy soldier.
 However her dark and violent past threatens to destroy the newfound happiness.

 Snowflake level 2.